erpnext/foundation/foundation/www/docs/user/manual/en/schools/admission/program-enrollment.md

 <img class="screenshot" alt="Student Applicant Enrollment" src="/docs/assets/img/schools/admission/program-enrollment.gif">

-- A student can be enrolled in multiple Course for a program in a given academeic year.
+- A student can be enrolled in multiple Course for a program in a given academic year.
-- Based on the Fee structure selected at the time of enrollment Fee detials are created of the student.
+- Based on the Fee structure selected at the time of enrollment Fee details are created of the student.

 {next}